ATS Score Explained: What It Means and How to Improve Yours

 The system parses your resume text into a database, identifies sections, and looks for matches against job requirements, assigning points for keywords, skills, and qualifications.

-What should I look for when using an ATS resume grader?
+What key metrics should I focus on when reviewing an ATS analyzer's report?

 How do I properly use resume ATS analysis results?